The 13th Cardboard Boat Regatta was held on Friday, May 13, 2022 at Bettendorf Middle Park Lagoon.

 Information About the Cardboard Boat Regatta

 This competition is the 3rd event in the QC Tech Challenge.
-High school and college teams and individuals receive points from each of the 3 QC Tech Challenge events (Battle of Bridges Contest, Trebuchet Egg Throw Contest, and Cardboard Boat Regatta Race).
+High school teams and individuals receive points from each of the 3 QC Tech Challenge events (Battle of Bridges Contest, Trebuchet Egg Throw Contest, and Cardboard Boat Regatta Race).
 For high schools, a traveling trophy is provided to the top scoring high school and an award to the top scoring individual along with a $1,000 scholarship.

 Bettendorf Middle Park Lagoon